smanolloff/vcmi-gym/README.md

 The project is in a late stage of active development.
-The gym environment is stable and AIs can be successfully trained, although the optimal NN architecture and RL algorithm for the task are yet to be discovered (this process which involves a *lot* of experimentation).
+The gym environment is stable and AIs can be successfully trained, although the optimal NN architecture and RL algorithm for the task are yet to be discovered (a process which involves a *lot* of experimentation).

-An RL model is [currently in training](https://wandb.ai/s-manolloff/vcmi-gym), but the progress is slow due to the resource-constrained harware environment I am using.
+An RL model is [currently in training](https://wandb.ai/s-manolloff/vcmi-gym), but the progress is slow due to the resource-constrained harware environment it is trained on.

 ### Future plans